MrJSwotinsky/AP_Computer_Science_Principles/Unit_3_Functions_Mouse_Events_and_Conditionals/Daily_Assignments/07_Due_Nov_18_Lab_3_Mouse_Events.md

 * In your own words describe what a mouse event is.
 * How is a mouse event different from a function?
-* What happens if you name the mouse event parameters something other than x and y?
-(Try it and find out--remember that if you change the parameter names you should also change them in the function body)
 * Do the mouse events work if you change the function names?
 For example, changing `onMousePress()` to `onMouseClick()`?
 (Try it and find out)